Eric-hur-21/Dub-QComputing/README.md

-# Qiskit Fall Fest at University of Washington 2024
+# Qiskit Fall Fest 2024

 ## Welcome
 Welcome to the Qiskit Fall Fest event at the University of Washington.
 We're so excited to have you all here.
 This event is being hosted by the [Husky Quantum Computing Club](https://qiskit.org).
 If you're interested in learning more about quantum computing and staying engaged with the quantum community on campus, consider joining our RSO!